| RAID Hardware Vs RAID Software - What is your best option?RAID is a method of combining multiple

 that implement RAID in Software and require no additional hardware.

-Software RAID is more flexible than Hardware RAID.
+Pros and cons Software RAID is more flexible than Hardware RAID.
 Software RAID

 is also considerably less expensive.
 On the other hand, a Software